meilisearch/documentation/index.md

 - [Reference](/reference): **Encyclopedia-style documentation** for all of MeiliSearch's features, API, and search engine internals.
 If you just want the facts and none of the fluff, this is the place for you.

 ::: note
-This [documentation is completely open-source](https://github.com/meilisearch/documentation).
+This documentation is [completely open-source](https://github.com/meilisearch/documentation).
 We keep it up-to-date but you might find some typos or mistakes.
-Help us make it a better guide by submitting a pull request or [an issue](https://github.com/meilisearch/documentation/issues) 😁
+Help us make it better by submitting a [pull request](https://github.com/meilisearch/documentation/fork) or [issue](https://github.com/meilisearch/documentation/issues) 😁
 :::

 ## Open-source